 Breaking the Rules

-Sitting in a seat on the airplane or theater or sneaking into the $2,000 a night hotel suite when you only paid $150 is not only cheating; it is stealing, in my opinion.
+Sitting in a seat that wasn’t assigned to you on the airplane or theater or sneaking into the $2,000 a night hotel suite when you only paid $175 is not only cheating; it is stealing, in my opinion.

 Thanks for reading my story.
 Please click the ❤ below if you enjoyed this story to make it easier for others to find.